 This subproject has significant benefit to the community people after completion.
-This is one of the important road that connects the rapidly growing Koraighona Dakshinpara (close to last boundary of municipality); Maghbazar and Mashghat area (close to the last boundary of the Pourashava); Rajdhanipara, Moulavir para, Nijpankhali; Pallakata, Baro-Awlia mosque area, Barua para and Moulavirkum; Batakhali and Fultola area to the central part of the municipality to the central part of the municipality which is the trade and commerce zone of Chakoria Pourashava.
-Kochpara, Bashghata station para and Jaliapara to the central part of the municipality which is the most productive zone of Chakoria Pourashava by blessing of
+This is one of the important road that connects the rapidly growing Koraighona area to the central part of the municipality via Maghbazar area; Rajarbeel area to the central part of the municipality; Binamara area to the central part of the municipality and core area of the Pourashava which is the trade and commerce zone of Chakoria Pourashava.

-Matamuhuri River.
 This is one of the important road and drain that will fasten the progression of rapidly growing Chakoria Pourashava and also increases its services and governance strength.